totallyrin/204Project/documents/final/README.md

 ## Structure

 * `proofs.jp`: Jape file containing sequents, as well as their proofs.
-* `documents`: Contains folders.
-README.md files are included in both.
 * `report.pdf`: The documentation of our project.
 * `properties.py`: Holds our dictionary of restaurants.
 Tons of helper methods to handle abstraction and input.
 * `run.py`: General wrapper script.
 Our propositions and constraints.